 From the merged view, you can

 - choose the join key: use the dropdown at the top left to set the column to use as the join key for the two tables.
 Typically this will be the unique identifier of each row, such as the file name of a specific example in your dataset or an incrementing index on your generated samples.
 Note that it's currently possible to select any column, which may yield illegible tables and slow queries.

 - concatenate instead of join: select "concatenating all tables" in this dropdown to union all the rows from both tables into one larger Table instead of joining across their columns

 - reference each Table explicitly: use 0, 1, and * in the filter expression to explicitly specify a column in one or both table instances

 - visualize detailed numerical differences as histograms: compare the values in any cell at a glance

-To analyze model performance over training time, log a Table in an artifact context for each meaningful step of training: at the end of every validation step, after every 50 epochs of training, or any frequency that makes sense for your pipeline.
+Log a table in an artifact for each meaningful step of training to analyze model performance over training time.
+For example, you could log a table at the end of every validation step, after every 50 epochs of training, or any frequency that makes sense for your pipeline.
 Use the side-by-side view to visualize changes in model predictions.

 baseline and a new model variant,